Checkmarx/kics/docs/flags.md

 - `supportedPlatforms`: The result of `ListSupportedPlatforms` function converted to string, which gets all KICS supported platforms;
 - `supportedProviders`: The result of `ListSupportedCloudProviders` function converted to string, which gets all KICS supported providers;

-You can add variables by modifing `variables` map on `evalUsage` function of flags.go file.
+You can add variables by modifying `variables` map on `evalUsage` function of flags.go file.